rmarting/rhdh-exercises/README-gitlab.md

 echo gitlab.$(oc get ingresscontroller -n openshift-ingress-operator default -o jsonpath='{.status.domain}')
 ```

-Verify that your new component is listed in the Catalog.
+Verify that your new component is listed on the `Catalog` page.

 ## Deploy a dynamic plugin